sixg0000d/tg-focus/README.md

 All valid codes can be found at http://www.lingoes.net/en/translator/langcode.htm

+**Step 4:**

-4. If logined successfullly, a new chat named *TG-FOCUS* will be created, the subsequent messages will be filtered and forwarded to this chat.
+If logined successfullly, a new chat named *TG-FOCUS* will be created, the subsequent messages will be filtered and forwarded to this chat.

+**Step 5:**

-5. Note that by default, tg-focus will forward **all** messages you receive.
+Note that by default, tg-focus will forward **all** messages you receive.
 You can change the *Focus Filter*s(the filter configuration) any time you like, to custom the messages you'd like to receive on that chat.
 See [examples](#filter-examples).

 ```sh
 docker exec -it CONTAINER-NAME tgf-conf filters